Scoping Workshop for Dynamics 365 - get the solution that best fits your business

-The Dynamics 365 scoping workshop defines the range of your Dynamics 365 project.
-Think of it as starting your project on the right foot.
+The Dynamics 365 scoping workshop defines your Dynamics 365 project.
+Think of the scoping workshop as starting your project on the right foot.
 It describes what should and perhaps more importantly what should not be included in the project.
 Your scoping workshop is how you ensure that the Dynamics 365 implementation that you provide to your team or organisation does what it needs to do in order to support their needs.

 If you invest in some subject matter expert Microsoft Dynamics 365 training or Guide Me Guru (our free walkthrough of Microsoft Dynamics 365 functionality) as part of your project scoping phase, you will be able to easily identify those processes that can be quickly implemented with little or no customisation.
 Having a few members of your team with the knowledge of your business and your chosen technology, will pay huge dividends in the speed of project delivery, the overall cost of the project and the quality of the new solution.